jawyn-project/jawyn-crawler/README.md

 # jawyn-crawler
-web crawler to the jawyn project
+web crawler to gather the websites links and information and send to database for the searching engine to work.